abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 is true.

-As soon as we learn of our mistake, however, we likely will feel embarrassed—but only if, at the time we expressed our view, we hadn't been open to the real possibility that our view might be wrong in the first place.
+As soon as we learn of our mistake, however, we likely will feel embarrassed---but only if, at the time we expressed our view, we hadn't been open to the real possibility that our view might be wrong in the first place.
 In other words, if we have lost touch with the fact that, like all views and opinions, "It's not a sure thing," then we may likely feel ashamed or uncomfortable.
-But if we keep this notion of uncertainty with all that we do and say then when we do make a mistake—an honest mistake—based on some assumption rather than a deliberate lie, then it's not so much of a problem.
+But if we keep this notion of uncertainty with all that we do and say then when we do make a mistake---an honest mistake---based on some assumption rather than a deliberate lie, then it's not so much of a problem.
 It's uncertain, and we don't need to take it personally, thinking that, *I'm such an awful person, I never get it right, I should have known better.* When we hold our thoughts and words with an understanding that anything we say could be incorrect, it tends to hurt a lot less.
 If we happen to be wrong, then we can shrug our